• Skip to primary navigation

 • Butter - you can use salted or unsalted, your preference.
 If you use salted butter just cut down slightly on the amount of salt you add to the sauce.

-• Milk - there's no cream in this recipe so I would recommend using whole or full-fat milk, but semi-skimmed will work just as well.
+• Milk - there's no cream in this recipe so I would recommend using whole or full-fat milk, but semi-skimmed would work as well.

 • Flour - this is used to make a roux with the butter before adding the milk, and acts to thicken the sauce.